 We crossed a frozen lake, hearing the whine of a snowmobile in the distance.
 It was an odd sound after feeling so removed from civilization.
 I continued hiking the last kilometre to the hut alone, wanting only to reach it and recompose.
 Turning a sharp corner, the trail ahead cleared and there, among a towering white forest, was Refuge Le Fantôme, our second hut.

 Nearly tearing up from happiness at reaching respite, I yelled ahead to Jon and Joe who arrived long ago.
 As I made an enlivened approach, I saw a park ranger standing next to the snowmobile we heard earlier.
 He received the message about Tyler who had, by now, made a full recovery.
-Before leaving us, he promised to return in the morning to make sure everyone was in good health and to replace my broken set of poles.
+He promised to return in the morning to check on us and to replace my broken set of poles.
 I felt a wave of optimism charge through me.

 Revived and confident, we began our descent on day three.
 I led the pack through freshly fallen powder for eight kilometres to our third hut, L’Hibernal.
 We took our time and indulged in the winter wonderland by stopping to take photos and write notes in the snow, and catching snowflakes on our tongues.

 By the time we arrived at our refuge, we knew our routine: build a fire, put on clean clothes, fill ourselves with food, unwind.
 This was the rhythm our journey had developed; it began to feel as natural to us as anything else in life.

 L’Hibernal sat next to a snow-packed river.
 That night, standing in the darkness, I listened to the water charge beneath mounds of snow.
 Every so often laughter coming from a glowing, fire-warmed hut interrupted that sound.
 It stood as a pleasant reminder that we were united in a vast wilderness playground.